Political positions of Sarah Palin

-Sarah Palin is an American politician, commentator, and author who served as the ninth Governor of Alaska, from 2006 to 2009.
-Palin was the Republican Party nominee for Vice President in the 2008 presidential election alongside Arizona Senator John McCain.
+Sarah Palin is an American politician, commentator and author who served as the ninth Governor of Alaska from 2006 to 2009.
+She was the Republican Party nominee for Vice President in the 2008 presidential election alongside Arizona Senator John McCain.

-She has provided political commentary for Fox News, and expressed her positions on a wide range of political issues during her career in the public eye.
+Palin has provided political commentary for Fox News and expressed her positions on a wide range of political issues during her career in the public eye.

 Social and legal issues

 Religion in public life

 Despite attending a Pentecostal church, which supported abstinence from alcohol, Palin, then on the Wasilla City Council, cast the deciding vote against restricting the hours during which the city's bars could operate.
 According to Gene Straatmeyer, a local Presbyterian minister, Palin told him during a city council hearing, "'I go to Assembly of God Church and I am a Sunday school teacher there, and I see no relationship between my Christian faith and what hours the bars close.'"
 Straatmeyer continued, "She felt it was out of line for me to testify on behalf of the church groups I represented."
 The effort to restrict bar hours was intended to combat drunken driving and spousal abuse, but Palin felt that restricting bar hours would hurt the local economy.

 During a candidates' debate for governor in 2006, when asked how she would feel if a church pastor endorsed a candidate for governor, Palin said that she "would never support any government effort to stifle our freedom of religion or freedom of expression or freedom of speech," but would caution the pastor that the endorsement could result in "frustration" and "fewer dollars in the offering plate."

 In 2006, Palin told the Associated Press that her personal beliefs would not dictate her public policies, adding that she was "not one to be out there preaching and forcing my views on anyone else."